back-beat/streamer/EN.md

 2. You choose your platform (Spotify, Deezer (frenchtech), and Youtube(deprecated [Why ?](#Why-YouTube-is-deprecated)))
 3. The app opens the choosen platform
 4. Play a song, a playlist, an album (everything you want except podcast)
 5. And here we go !
-The viewers listen the same music as you and at the same time (normally)
+The viewers listen the same music as you and at the same time
 6. The default's delay is 3 seconds

 ## Precautions